Shadow of the Tomb Raider: Critical response

-Shadow of the Tomb Raider received "generally-favorable" reviews, according to video game review aggregator Metacritic.
+Shadow of the Tomb Raider received "generally favorable" reviews from critics, according to review aggregator website Metacritic.

 Brett Makedonski of Destructoid compared the game's themes to Uncharted and Indiana Jones and the Temple of Doom, praised the graphics, platforming and tomb challenges, but criticized the story narrative.
 He is glad that the game rather avoids what the series is weak at (fighting).
 Similarly, Caty McCarthy of USGamer enjoyed tombs, swimming and stealth, but disliked fighting.
 Electronic Gaming Monthly gave a positive review, and said that the game managed to separate itself from other similar titles through the refined state of its mechanics and design.
-Rachel Weber from GamesRadar also praised the game, calling it "the strongest entry in the rebooted trilogy" and saying that Shadow of the Tomb Raider stayed true to the character's strengths, and praised the implementation of challenge tombs.
+Rachel Weber from GamesRadar also praised the game, calling it "the strongest entry in the rebooted trilogy" and saying that Shadow of the Tomb Raider stayed true to the character's strengths, and praised the tombs in the game ("The tombs are still the most satisfying part of the Tomb Raider universe").
+Michael Leri of Game Revolution praised the game's numerous challenge tombs and puzzles, praising the tombs as fun and challenging, and lauding the puzzles as the game's best feature.

 Lucy O'Brien of IGN said Shadow of the Tomb Raider offered a fitting conclusion to Lara Croft's origin trilogy, stating that the game's story manages to make a satisfying line between high-concept fun and grounded character exploration.
-Michael Leri of Game Revolution praised the game's numerous challenge tombs and puzzles, praising the tombs as fun and challenging, and lauding the puzzles as the game's best feature.
 Andy Kelly from PC Gamer (US) called it one of the best Tomb Raider games to date, pointing out its improved stealth combat and tomb exploration.

 Chris Plante of Polygon praised the character and gameplay progression throughout the trilogy, calling Shadow of the Tomb Raider "a refinement rather than revision" of the first two reboot titles, adding that the game was to be praised as it was the best version of the mechanics demonstrated in the previous two entries.
 Conversely, VideoGamer's Josh Wise disliked the main storyline as being filled with padding and undermined by weak writing, though he praised the platforming and world design.
 Edmond Tran of GameSpot also gave a mixed review, criticizing the game's side quests and Lara's character development while praising the story missions, graphics, environments and explorable tombs.

+CGMagazine's reviewer, Lane Martin, complained that each game in the reboot series is promoted as the game in which Lara becomes the tomb raider.
+Also, he complained that the "immersion" option in the game, which is supposed to make characters speak their native language, doesn't quite work, as major characters still speak English.
+He appreciated the graphics, while noticing they make occasional graphical glitches more visible.
+He also liked the combination of stealth and combat in the game, but disliked the plot, which he called "flimsy at best".